HanleyKingston/SHARP_portfolio/README.md

 Note: ASR analyses use a strict clock to improve computational speed, but here I use a relaxed clock.
 **Inputs**
 fasta files for each subtype
-Input parameters are here: [add after cleaning]
+Input parameters are here: [add after edits]
 **Outputs**
 phylogeny with year-of-origin estimates for each branch (hereafter called MRCA_tree)
 estimated year of most recent common ancestor for the whole tree